 ADD THIN LAYER OF SAND & FINAL COMPACTING

 After the paver edging is set, you’re ready to add a thin layer of sand on top of the pavers.
-We used a large push broom to get the sand in all the cracks, then used the compactor to push the pavers firmly in to place.
+We used a large push broom to tamper down the sand and get it into all the cracks, then used the compactor to push the pavers firmly in to place.

 PUT BACK GRASS AROUND EDGES